chainq/pmclient/README.md

-This is a rudimentary PartyMeister client app, which was created to support/streamline some of the compo organizer stuff I do at Revision parties, like filtering irrelevant information for better overview, ease the downloading of entries at the Amiga compomachine, batch entry downloads, etc.
+This is a rudimentary PartyMeister client app, which was created to support/streamline some of the compo organizer stuff I do at Revision parties, like filtering irrelevant information for better overview, ease the downloading of entries onto the Amiga compomachine, batch entry downloads, etc.

 It contains (or rather, will contain, if I stop slacking) things I need,